Nadal to play Federer in Australian Open final

 Often cited as being the former boyfriend of former world No. 1 Maria Sharapova, the 25-year-old -- labeled "Baby Federer" as a young pro -- maintains that on this form his tennis, rather than his private life, will garner more of the headlines.

+"He's definitely made a name for himself and his taken his game to another level," tournament director Tiley added.

-Nadal v Federer - who is the favorite?
+Nadal vs. Federer: Who is the favorite?

 The stats indicate that Nadal, five years the junior of the 35-year-old Federer, is the favorite to succeed before an expected packed house at Rod Laver Arena.